 Most propane-powered forklifts can get between 6-8 hours of use from a 33-pound tank, where electric forklifts draw down 3-4 kilowatts per hour.
 This constant drawdown results in increasing weakness in an electric forklift’s performance, and up to 8 hours of downtime to fully recharge it.

 To calculate the difference, use this online forklift cost calculator, courtesy of propane.com.

 Propane forklifts have numerous advantages over their electric counterparts.

 - Reliable Power

 - They are long lasting, provide the power you need for your operations, and are relatively trouble free.

 - They’re also less expensive to operate.
 A recent study determined that each hour of use cost $1.41 with propane, compared to $1.48 per hour with electricity.

 - With electric forklifts, there’s additional expense in recharging stations and replacing faltering and failing batteries.
 It can take up to 8 hours to recharge.

 - Changing tanks takes minutes

 - Propane, on the other hand, is delivered by a supplier like Ferrellgas.
-Propane forklifts operate at full power – and a quick tank change keeps them operational.
+Propane forklifts operate at full power and it only takes a quick tank change to keep them up and running.

 - Additionally, propane-powered forklifts can work indoors or outdoors, in any weather condition.
 They’re a great choice for cold weather work, and are completely safe to operate in wet and rainy conditions.